Bachelor of Arts :: Bachelor of Teaching (Not for new students)

 The BA/BTch combines professional studies in Education with studies in teaching field disciplines from the BA degree.

 Four years full-time or equivalent part-time

 On campus (Lake Macquarie)

-The BA and associated double degrees are accredited by the NSW Department of Education and Training.
+The BA and associated combined degrees are accredited by the Tertiary Education Quality and Standards Agency (TEQSA).

 The CRICOS registration codes for this Arts degree is: Bachelor of Arts/Bachelor of Teaching 057299E

 General Admission Requirements apply to the Bachelor of Arts/Bachelor of Teaching course.
 In addition, the following majors have specific entry requirements:

 Recent HSC Mathematics Extension 1 (or equivalent), or recommendation of the School of Science and Mathematics.